-Our research on Dgraph is just a span of a few months, so we have only made some small optimizations so far: How can the 48 billion ordered triple datasets graph database be uploaded as efficiently as possible to the cluster?
+The KE Holdings team has only been researching Dgraph for a few months, so the team has only made some incremental optimizations thus far.
+The main focus has been how can the 48 billion ordered triple datasets graph database be uploaded as efficiently as possible to the cluster?

-Then we used Dgraph’s Bulk Loader to load data, first generating the index data, then loading it through the alpha node, and finally starting the cluster to provide services.
-This only requires 48 hours to finish loading.
-While the speed has improved, it still took quite some time.
-Can this be optimized even further to improve speed?
+Then the team used Dgraph’s Bulk Loader to load data, first generating the index data, then loading it through the alpha node, and finally starting the cluster to provide services.
+This only required 48 hours to finish loading.
+While the speed improved, it still took quite some time.
+Could this be optimized even further to improve speed?

-So, we then optimized the source code to an extent where we changed the single-machine multi-threading model to a multi-machine multi-threading model.
-For the partitioning process, a unique UID is assigned to each data row, which is still executed on a single machine.
-The data is divided into a data block, which is then distributed to different machines, where each machine activates a map-reduce process to generate data files that are loaded by alphas as each alpha is started, until the entire cluster successfully comes online.
-With this kind of setup, the 48 billion ordered triple dataset import time decreased from 48 hours to 15 hours, improving the lead time by three times.
+The team then optimized the source code to an extent where they changed the single-machine multi-threading model to a multi-machine multi-threading model.
+For the partitioning process, a unique UID was assigned to each data row, which was still executed on a single machine.
+The data was divided into a data block, which was then distributed to different machines, where each machine activated a map-reduce process to generate data files that were loaded by alphas as each alpha was started, until the entire cluster successfully came online.
+With this kind of setup, the 48 billion ordered triple dataset import time decreased from 48 hours to 15 hours, cutting the lead time to a third.

-If the performance, usability, and maintenance cost of Dgraph are that good, can we then say that Dgraph is a perfect graph database?
-Can we use Dgraph to support all kinds of applications?
-Obviously not, as there is no perfect system, but rather a system that is most suitable for a business’s needs.
-In the same token, there is no perfect human being, just the most suitable one for you.
+If the performance, usability, and maintenance cost of Dgraph are that good, is Dgraph a perfect graph database?
+Does Dgraph support all applications?
+Obviously not, as there is no perfect system, but rather a system that is most suitable for a business’ needs.
+By the same token, there is no perfect human being, just the most suitable one for you.